HasithaBhupathi/Produce-Item-Picker-Price-Calculator/Readme.txt

 This app lets users create a custom shopping list of fruits and vegetables by selecting items, quantities, and discounts.
 It calculates the total price, total discount, and final price.
-You can also add or remove items, and submit feedback, which is saved for future review.
+You can also add or remove items.

 ###################################### User Manual ##################################################

 Step 1.
 Make a new folder (eg, Produce Item Picker & Price Calculator)  for our application.
 Step 2.
 Copy our application files (App.py, perant.py, child.py, data.py, work_space.py, Fruit Prices
-        2022.csv, Vegetable_Prices_2022.csv, feedback.csv, requirements.txt, and Readme.txt, ) into
+        2022.csv, Vegetable_Prices_2022.csv, requirements.txt, and Readme.txt, ) into
         that folder.
 Step 3.
 In that folder, create a virtual environment using the command "python -m venv venv_" on the
         terminal.
 This creates a folder named venv_ containing the isolated Python environment.